StepicOrg/stepik-plugins/docs/introduction.rst

 Common types of quizzes are choice quizzes, which ask user to select one or more options, Code quizzes, which involve writing some code or math quizzes, which check formulas.

-It is possible to extend Stepic engine with custom quizzes via plugins.
-Here you can find a general overview of what does it takes to create a Stepic plugin.
+It is possible to extend Stepik engine with custom quizzes via plugins.
+Here you can find a general overview of what does it takes to create a Stepik plugin.

 Quiz Architecture